 - And more…

-Of all the parts of our van conversion, plumbing was the most frustrating.
-This was because there were so many small, niche components that were near impossible to find, even at major hardware stores.
+Plumbing was the most frustrating of all the parts of our van conversion.
+This was because many small, niche components were nearly impossible to find, even at major hardware stores.

 Our biggest plumbing-related van build tip is to find a water system diagram online that allows you to ‘click and buy’ the exact parts that you need online.
 You’ll save so much time and frustration by not having to drive back and forth in search of that tiny, obscure plumbing connection that you need.

-Few things are more agitating than having to drive to the hardware store for the 3rd time in a single day.
+Few things are more agitating than driving to the hardware store for the 3rd time in a single day.
 We know…

 To help van lifers, we created sink and shower plumbing tutorials to make it easy for everyone to build their own systems.
 We also provide a plumbing eBook with helpful diagrams.
 Everything is 100% free.